freesewing/freesewing/markdown/org/docs/patterns/breanna/options/waistdart/en.md

-The size of the back waist dart.
+Whether or not to inlude a back waist dart to round the back.

 ## Effect of this option on the pattern